July 1936 coup d'état in Granada: The occupancy of the urban centre

 Under the leadership of Colonel Antonio Muñoz, at 17:00 the garrison troops left their barracks located on the outskirts of the city and headed for the urban centre.
 Some civilians thought that the troops had left their barracks in defense of the Republican order.
 The Minister of the Interior, General Sebastián Pozas, had already telephoned the civil governor exhorting him to offer a "desperate and bloody resistance."
 The rebels placed artillery pieces at several points in the city: in the Plaza del Carmen (in front of the ayuntamiento), at the Puerta Real and in the Plaza de la Trinidad (next to the civil government).
 Another battery was established on the road that went to El Fargue, since from there it dominated a strategic position to bombard the city.
 In front of the Guardia de Asalto barracks, located on the Gran Vía, a truck with soldiers was stopped and immediately afterwards the assault guards joined the uprising.

 Facade of the Facultad de Derecho in Granada, a building that in 1936 housed the headquarters of the civil government.

 The rebels headed towards the surroundings of the Civil Government, which was protected by a section of 20-25 assault guards under the command of Lieutenant Martínez Fajardo and with orders to shoot.
 Inside, Torres Martínez and his aides were already aware that the military were already in the streets of Granada.
-At 18:00 Captain Nestares arrived at the police station that was in Duquesa Street, very close to the Civil Government, after which the policemen joined the rebels.
+At 18:00 Captain Nestares arrived at the police station on Duquesa Street, very close to the Civil Government, after which the policemen joined the rebels.
 It so happened that from Jaén a group of six Republicans had arrived at the police station with an order for dynamite to be delivered to them, after which they went on to load it onto a truck.
 Shortly after the arrival of Nestares, realizing what was happening, the Republicans began to fire on the rebels until they were finally captured.